Amazon Rainforest Ecolodge Trip │ 5 days

 Day 4 – Community daily life and piranha fishing

 The first thing we will do today is to visit a local riverside community.
-A local guide takes us on a tour around his community, shows daily life by the river in a lowland forest - remembering that water levels can rise and fall about 12 meters each year, which requires a great adaptation of the local population.
+A local guide takes us on a tour around his community and shows daily life by the river in a lowland forest - remembering that water levels can rise and fall about 12 meters each year, which requires a great adaptation of the local population.

 In the afternoon, we leave at 3:30 pm for our last immersion in the reserve: a rowing canoe trip in the dry season and in the flooded season a traditional piranha fishing!
 In the evening, the biologists who conduct research in the area will introduce the world of science, bringing information about how scientific research helps the development of conservation strategies in the Reserve.